 Part-year residents and nonresidents enter the taxable percentage as calculated on Form D-400 Schedule PN.
 The taxable percentage must be entered as a decimal amount; round to four decimal places.
+Note: The resulting percentage may be greater than 100%.
 (For more information on completing Form D-400 Schedule PN, see instructions on Page 19.)

-Important.
-You must attach Form D-400 Schedule PN to Form D-400 if you or your spouse, if married filing a joint return, were either part-year residents or nonresidents and you entered a taxable percentage on Line 13.
-You must also include a copy of your federal return unless your federal return reflects a North Carolina address.
+Important: You must attach Form D-400 Schedule PN to Form D-400 if you or, if married filing jointly, your spouse, were either a part-year resident or nonresident and you entered a taxable percentage on Line 13.
+Include a copy of your federal return if your federal return does not reflect a North Carolina address.